Simple Face Cream Recipe + Video Instructions

-How to make simple face lotion using just a few ingredients including liquid oil, water, emulsifying wax, and essential oils for scent
+How to make simple face cream using just a few ingredients, including liquid oil, water, emulsifying wax, and essential oils for scent

-What we want from a simple face lotion is moisture, skin-beneficial oils, a lovely scent, and a creamy feeling.
+What we want from a simple face cream is moisture, skin-beneficial oils, a lovely scent, and a creamy feeling.
 A lot of us will have our favorite brand, but as you know, skincare can cost quite a lot, especially over time.
 Amazingly, it’s pretty easy to create your own lotions from the comfort of your kitchen and for a fraction of the price.
-The active time to make this face lotion recipe is only about an hour and, aside from a thermometer and pH strips, you won’t need any specialist equipment.
+The active time to make this face cream recipe is only about an hour, and aside from a thermometer and pH strips, you won’t need any specialist equipment.

 Measuring & Temperatures